outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/GettingStarted.md

 allows inspection of the error during execution.

-## Wrapping up
+## Where to go next...

 That covers the basics of Kubrick's job capabilties.
-Check out the following resources to learn more about Kubrick's advanvced capabilities.
+Check out the following resources to learn more about Kubrick's setting up and using Kubrick.

+- <doc:BindingDependantJobs>
+- <doc:JobDirectors>